 Throw an After-Party

-“This past summer, I was contacted by a man who wanted to propose to his girlfriend in the iconic living room at the Hotel Jerome, followed by a party for 50 of their closest friends and family on one of the hotel's private patio spaces,” Sharpley describes of a recent proposal she helped plan.
+“This past summer, I was contacted by a man who wanted to propose to his girlfriend in the iconic living room at the Hotel Jerome [in Aspen, Colorado], followed by a party for 50 of their closest friends and family on one of the hotel's private patio spaces,” says Sharpley.
 “He requested balloons covering the ceiling, rose petals to 'mark the spot' of where he should propose, and then for the party: a U2 cover band, sushi from Matsuhisa (Nobu), sliders from Hotel Jerome, and lots of candles!”

 Create a Romantic Beach Scene

-“If you're lucky enough to be near a beach, do a romantic beach set up to surprise your significant other upon your arrival,” Kristen Gosselin of KG Events & Design suggests.
-“This will elevate any beach proposal by adding some beauty, context, and additional thought into the proposal.
-This idea is so much more unique, extraordinary, and creative than your average proposal.
-Again, be aware of the tides and wind direction, and be sure to set up in an area that will not end up underwater by the time you get to it!”
+“If you're lucky enough to be near a beach, do a romantic beach setup to surprise your significant other upon your arrival,” Gosselin suggests.
+“This will elevate any beach proposal by adding some beauty, context, and additional thought into the proposal.”